Mob battle in the first snowfield

 Put your Banshee by the ground-level door so you'll be able to board quick when you come through later.
 Go inside to the lift, bring it down and ride up, then go through the room and get a checkpoint in the passage beyond (just past where music starts).
 Now resume normal play.
 There are supplies in the room if you want them (you can get a full pistol, a decently stocked AR, frags, and a health boost).
 Fight your way back down and to the exit passage.
 Early in the passage there's a checkpoint (triggered just prior to the long section which contains the loading point).
 Save it for safety.
 The save can also be used as a base save.

 Another option for triggering the battle will be to go through the ground-level door from the outside, subject to having previously gone through the bridge's exit passage far enough to trigger the second room.
-In regard to saving a checkpoint for this case, use the exit passage checkpoint if you haven't had that yet, else use a tunnel checkpoint.
+In regard to saving a checkpoint for this case, use the post-bridge checkpoint if you haven't had that yet, else use a tunnel checkpoint.
 Either way, delay it until ready to step through the door.
 Something to bear in mind with this nonstandard trigger method is that you'll be getting extra Marines (if no Marines have been killed beforehand).
 Specifically, the original trio and some or all of the Pelican Maarines (a new trio spawns along with the covies).
 However, some of the Pelican guys may've vanished when you crossed a loading point earlier, and of the ones which remain, some may fail to activate, and all will be invisible to the covies.

 Trigger the battle and finish as before